 General Policy: Lease Termination

-Either CCHA or the Resident may terminate tenancy at any time in accordance with all applicable Federal, State and local laws and the lease terms 24 CFR § 966.4(l)
+Either HACC or the Resident may terminate tenancy at any time in accordance with all applicable Federal, State and local laws and the lease terms 24 CFR § 966.4(l)

 Resident-initiated Lease Terminations

-Resident may terminate tenancy by providing 30 days’ written notice to CCHA or property manager.
+Resident may terminate tenancy by providing 30 days’ written notice to HACC or property manager.

-CCHA-initiated Lease Terminations
+HACC-initiated Lease Terminations

-CCHA or its manager shall terminate the lease only for serious or repeated violations of the material provisions of the lease or other good cause.
+HACC or its manager shall terminate the lease only for serious or repeated violations of the material provisions of the lease or other good cause.
 24 CFR § 966.4(l)

 Manager shall give written notice of proposed lease termination in the form required by the lease and applicable regulations, in English or Spanish, or, in the case of a resident with disability, in the format requested by the resident 24 CFR § 966.4(l)

-In accordance with the lease and grievance procedure, CCHA shall notify Resident in the lease termination notice of Resident’s grievance rights if the lease termination is subject to the Grievance Procedure.
+In accordance with the lease and grievance procedure, HACC shall notify Resident in the lease termination notice of Resident’s grievance rights if the lease termination is subject to the Grievance Procedure.

-CCHA is sensitive to the possibility that certain actions of a resident may be related to or the result of domestic violence, dating violence or stalking (see Definitions in Section XIII) and will offer a resident in this situation an opportunity to certify to such facts.
+HACC is sensitive to the possibility that certain actions of a resident may be related to or the result of domestic violence, dating violence or stalking (see Definitions in Section XIII) and will offer a resident in this situation an opportunity to certify to such facts.

 The Violence Against Women Act protects individuals who are the victims of such crimes and misdemeanors from lease termination and eviction for criminal activity related to their victimization.
 Victims have 14 days to certify (on HUD form 50066) or provide other documentation of their status.